kemanedonfack/microservice-ecommerce/README.md

 - **script** : These commands use the Helm package manager to install applications based on Helm charts.
 Here is a brief description of each command:
     - **helm install mysqldb mysql**: This command installs a MySQL instance using the mysql Helm chart.
-    - **helm install config config-server**: This command installs a configuration server using the `config-server` Helm chart.
+    - **helm install --set-string GIT_URL_CONFIG=$GIT_URL_CONFIG config config-server**: This command installs a configuration server using the `config-server` Helm chart, by setting the `GIT_URL_CONFIG` environment variable value.
     - **helm install --set-string SERVICE_REGISTRY=$SERVICE_REGISTRY registry registry-service**: This command installs a Eureka service registry using the registry-service Helm chart, by setting the `SERVICE_REGISTRY` environment variable value.
     - **helm install --set-string CONFIG_SERVER=$CONFIG_SERVER gateway api-gateway**: This command installs an API gateway using the api-gateway Helm chart, by setting the `CONFIG_SERVER` environment variable value.

-you have to create two variables `SERVICE_REGISTRY` and `CONFIG_SERVER` who will content the link to each services.
-You should have respectifly somethings like that `http://16.170.253.192:30081/eureka` and `http://16.170.253.192:30090`
+You need to create three variables `SERVICE_REGISTRY`, `CONFIG_SERVER` AND `GIT_URL_CONFIG`. **SERVICE_REGISTRY** contains the link to the service registry application something like  `http://16.170.253.192:30081/eureka`.
+**CONFIG_SERVER** contains the link to the configuration server something like `http://16.170.253.192:30090` **GIT_URL_CONFIG** contains the link to the repository containing the configuration files something like `https://github.com/kemanedonfack/ecommerce-configurations.git`

 <img width="702" alt="Capture d’écran 2023-04-06 101132" src="https://user-images.githubusercontent.com/70517765/230338945-3e65ad36-a048-4016-a607-d15a4f9a8b2a.png">

-**Important** : You should also update the service registry link into your second repository as well for the api to each microservice.
-Update only into production(prod) configuration file
+**Important** : You must also modify the different ip address and link to the registry service in your second repository.
+For each microservice, modify only in the production configuration file (prod).

 ## Step 3 : Launch our pipeline